Postdoctoral Affairs

 FAQs

-All postdoctoral researchers are now considered to be in training — an extension of their graduate training.
-As such, we have set a five-year maximum to occupy a given position.
+All postdoctoral researchers are considered to be in training — an extension of their graduate training.
+As such, there is a five-year maximum to occupy a given postdoc position at UGA.
 There are three recommended moves after the five years:

 Assistant Research Scientists are faculty, and faculty hiring at UGA (and most universities) is the purview of academic units and the Office of Faculty Affairs.
 This requires creation of a position, advertisement, and a national search (the same procedure as used for a tenure-track faculty position).
-These positions connote a level of independence and creativity that make them not always appropriate for everyone; this option should be considered only for the best postdoctoral research trainees and only then if there is some reason that they are not able to leave UGA for career advancement elsewhere.
+Those that occupy these positions should demonstrate a level of independence.

-For Assistant Research Scientists or Research Professionals, if the unit can document that a national search was performed when the person was hired originally into the current postdoctoral position, then EOO will allow an exemption and provide a letter to that effect.
-For Research Professionals only, if the postdoctoral position is funded by a sponsored project and the person will be continuing with that funding working on the same project as a Research Professional, then EOO will also exempt this appointment from the requirement to perform a search.
-Include a letter from the PI of the sponsored project to that effect in the packet.
+For Assistant Research Scientists or Research Professionals, if the unit can document that a national search was performed when the person was hired originally into the current postdoctoral position, then EOO may allow an exemption.
+For Research Professionals only, if the postdoctoral position is funded by a sponsored project and the person will be continuing with that funding working on the same project as a Research Professional, then EOO may also exempt this appointment from the requirement to perform a search.
+Please contact the Equal Opportunity Office to inquire about search exemptions.